jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=microprofile-opentracing-smallrye/jaeger-tracer=<jaeger-tracer name>:read-attribute(name=sender-auth-password)`

 ## syntax of the operation to get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sender-auth-token`
-the auth token to be added as bearer on authorization headers for requests sent to the endpoint. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sender-auth-token` attribute.
+the auth token to be added as "bearer" on authorization headers for requests sent to the endpoint. get the `microprofile-opentracing-smallrye` `jaeger-tracer` `sender-auth-token` attribute.
 `/subsystem=microprofile-opentracing-smallrye/jaeger-tracer=<jaeger-tracer name>:read-attribute(name=sender-auth-token)`